pa-0/wcd/wcd/doc/README.txt

+File list

     README.txt                   : This file.
     README.sourcecode.txt        : Notes about the source code.
     BUILD.dos_windows.txt        : How to build wcd for DOS and Windows.
-BUILD.dos_windows.intl.txt   : How to build wcd for DOS and Windows with
-                               native language support.
+    BUILD.dos_windows.intl.txt   : How to build wcd for DOS and Windows with native language support.
     INSTALL.dos_windows.txt      : How to install wcd on DOS and Windows.
-INSTALL.unix.txt             : How to build and install wcd for unix.
+    INSTALL.unix.txt             : How to build and install wcd for Unix.
     INSTALL.os2.txt              : How to install wcd for OS/2 Warp.
-INSTALL.rpm.txt              : How to install wcd using an rpm package. wcd.txt                      : Manual, text format. wcd.ps                       : Manual, PostScript format. wcd.pdf                      : Manual, PDF format.
+    INSTALL.rpm.txt              : How to install wcd using an rpm package. wcd.txt                      : Manual, text format.
+    wcd.ps                       : Manual, PostScript format.
+    wcd.pdf                      : Manual, PDF format.
     wcd.html                     : Manual, HTML format.
+    whatsnew.txt                 : Change log.
     faq.txt                      : Frequently Asked Questions.
     translate.txt                : How to translate wcd.
     copying.txt                  : distribution license.
     problems.txt                 : Known problems.
     todo.txt                     : Things to do.

 Table of Contents